 Tenancy Services, a part of the Ministry of Business, Innovation and Employment, holds bond money in trust and has resources and services to help landlords and tenants understand their rights and responsibilities.

-Tenancy Services can help you with:
+Tenancy Services provides information and tools to help you with:

 The Tenancy Services website (external link) has agreements, forms and templates to make the paperwork easier.
 You can pay and lodge bonds online, and lodge complaints and Tenancy Tribunal applications.